nikerajbanshi/magic-maker-studio/backend/app/routers/README.md

 # API Routers Overview (Week 3)

-This directory contains FastAPI router modules organized by learning domain and aligned with the Week 3 Functional Specification for **Magic Maker Studio v1.1**.
+This directory contains FastAPI router modules organized by learning domain and aligned with the Week 3 Functional Specification for **SoundSteps: Magic Maker Studio v1.1**.

 At this stage of the bootcamp, routers define **API intent and boundaries only**.
 Business logic, database integration, and authentication enforcement will be implemented in later weeks.

 ---